mirrorctl/mirrorctlDocs/content/docs/reference/command/snapshot/stage.md

 weight: 6
 ---

-## The `snapshot stage` command

-Publish a snapshot to the staging environment.
+The `mirrorctl snapshot stage` command publishes a specific snapshot to the staging environment.

+This allows you to test a snapshot before promoting it to production.

 ```bash
 mirrorctl snapshot stage <mirror-id> <snapshot-name> [flags]
 ```

-The `snapshot stage` command publishes a specific snapshot to the staging environment by updating the staging symbolic link defined in your snapshot configuration.

 ## Usage